KacperJanowski98/technical-assessment-tasks/voice-notes-app/DEPLOYMENT.md

 - Edit `.env.local` to change the Whisper server URL
 - Modify `lib/api.ts` to change API endpoints or behavior

+## Usage Notes

+### Voice Recording Workflow

+1. Click the microphone button to start recording
+2. Speak your note clearly
+3. Click the stop button when finished
+4. The transcription will start automatically
+5. When transcription completes, the AI analysis will categorize your content

+Note: Your browser will request permission to access your microphone the first time you record.

 ## Troubleshooting